-With its primary residency training site at the Medication Management Center, the program partners with a local integrated behavioral health clinic, Tucson Medical Center, and Banner – University Medicine to provide residents with experience in a wide variety of ambulatory settings with a wide variety of methods of service delivery, electronic health record components, and reimbursement models.
+With its primary residency training site at the SinfoníaRx Medication Management program in Tucson, Arizona, the program partners with a local integrated behavioral health clinic, Tucson Medical Center, and Banner – University Medicine to provide residents with experience in a wide variety of ambulatory settings with a wide variety of methods of service delivery, electronic health record components, and reimbursement models.
 As a key feature of the program, strategic partnership with SinfoníaRx allows residents to synthesize information they have gathered at the patient practice sites about delivery and sustainability of programs and apply it to development of a new clinical service.

 Unique experiences for this residency include the following:

 - Whole-person care in complex patients with high disease burden